elfsternberg/tumble/README.md

 The important trick here is that the TableOfContents will be recursed wherever the {Contents} block is seen, up to a maximum depth of four.
+IfContents will be true if this is a subseries and there is content of a subseries; the reason for this is to prevent the rendering of an empty subseries.

 {block:IfStory}
     {Title}